-Framework 33 was implemented on June 1, 2000, to reduce or maintain fishing mortality rates for the five critical stocks below fishing mortality rebuilding targets established by Amendment 7.
-This framework continued the status quo seasonal closures for Gulf of Maine cod but incorporated a "trigger" for additional closures: if 50 percent of the target TAC was landed by July 31, the Cashes Ledge Closed Area would be closed in November and Blocks 124 and 125 would be closed in January.
-The western GOM (WGOM) closure was extended for an additional year, to April 30, 2002.
+Framework 33 was implemented on June 1, 2000 to reduce or maintain fishing mortality rates for the five critical stocks below fishing mortality rebuilding targets established by Amendment 7.
+This framework continued the status quo seasonal closures for Gulf of Maine cod, but incorporated a "trigger" for additional closures: if 50 per cent of the target TAC was landed by July 31, the Cashes Ledge Closed Area would be closed in November and Blocks 124 and 125 would be closed in January.
+The WGOM closure was extended for an additional year, to April 30, 2002.
 GOM cod trip limits were held at 400 pounds per day with a maximum possession limit of ten times the daily limit.
 A GB cod trip limit of 2,000 pounds per day, not to exceed 20,000 pounds per tip, was also adopted.
 In addition, a closure of Blocks 109-114, 98, and 99 during May was implemented.
-The Multispecies Plan Development Team (PDT) reviewed stock status in November 2000 and concluded that Amendment 7 fishing mortality targets were likely being met for GB cod, GB haddock, GB yellowtail flounder, and SNE yellowtail flounder.
+The Multispecies Monitoring Committee (MSMC) reviewed stock status in November, 2000, and concluded that Amendment 7 fishing mortality targets were likely being met for GB cod, GB haddock, GB yellowtail flounder, and SNE yellowtail flounder.
 The fishing mortality of GOM cod could not be determined with precision because of extensive discards that were believed to have occurred in 1999 because of the low trip limit.
-GB cod was assessed in June 2001, and fishing mortality was reported to be slightly above the Amendment 7 target; subsequent assessments have shown this report to be in error.
-GOM cod was assessed in June 2001, and fishing mortality was found to be significantly above the fishing mortality corresponding to maximum yield per recruit (FMAX) target for this stock.
-After receiving the information on GOM cod at the July 2001 Council meeting, the Council renewed efforts to develop Framework 36.
-Framework 36 was completed by December 2001, but the Council did not adopt the framework, and it was not submitted.
+GB cod was assessed in June 2001 and fishing mortality was reported to be slightly above the Amendment 7 target; subsequent assessments have shown this report to be in error.
+GOM cod was assessed in June 2001, and fishing mortality was found to be significantly above the FMAX target for this stock.
+After receiving the information on GOM cod at the July, 2001 Council meeting, the Council renewed efforts to develop Framework 36.
+Framework 36 was completed by December 2001, but the Council did not adopt the framework and it was not submitted.